-governor, was born on 14 November 1861 in India.
-His father was Colonel James Allardyce LlD (who served for many years in the Indian Army) and his mother was Georgina, née Abbott.
-The Allardyces were well-known public figures in Aberdeen, and were much involved in charitable affairs.
+governor, was born on 14 November 1861 near Bombay, India.
+His father was Colonel James Allardyce Ll.D , who served for many years with the East India Company (from 1848 until1887), and his mother was Georgina, née Abbott.
+The Allardyces were well-known public figures in Aberdeen and were much involved in charitable affairs.
 William Allardyce was educated at the Gymnasium School in Aberdeen, and also at the Oxford Military College.
 He was a good scholar and a fine sportsman, excelling at cricket, with both bat and ball

 At the age of 18 Allardyce entered the Colonial Service and he was posted to Fiji as clerk and interpreter.
 During the next 25 years Allardyce occupied almost every position in the Fijian government, eventually becoming receiver-general and colonial secretary.
 In 1895 he married Constance Angel GREENE at Melbourne, and their two daughters were born during Allardyce's service in Fiji.
 Both girls were given Fijian names - Viti (later Mrs A Mabutt) and Keva (later Mrs C Butler, who was married in Tasmania in 1923 while Allardyce was serving as Governor).
 During his period of service in Fiji, Allardyce wrote a number of academic papers on the Fijian language, a history of England in the Fijian language and also a history of the Fijian wars.
 From 1890 to 1899 he edited a Fijian newspaper called Na Mata.
 He was instrumental in the decision of the Fijian Government to build a national museum, and when he left Fiji in 1904 Allardyce donated his large collection of Fijian artefacts and books to the Suva Town Hall.
 This material provided the basis of the national collection.
 Throughout his life Allardyce collected ethnic artefacts and rare books, and encouraged the establishment of museums.